Jake Worth

 An engineering technique I recommend: when you sign up for any service, even on a side project that’s just getting off the ground, create an…

 I enjoy answering questions on Stack Overflow.
-It helps me learn and practice reviewing code.
-In the beginning, it also unlocked site…
+It helps me learn about common challenges and practice reviewing code.
+In the beginning, it…

 Want Better Automated Tests?
 Hard-Code Your Expectations